 Addition and subtraction The same and different, matching and sorting amounts, (adding to an amount to make two amounts equal) Knowing that larger numbers are made up of smaller amounts e.g., 3 can be 2+1 and 1+1+1 Combining two groups, (addition) Subtraction using objects and numbers 1,2,3,4,5 Addition and subtraction stories e.g., there are 4 monkeys on the bed, and one jumped off how many are left?
 Continuing to develop understating of addition and subtraction using 10 frames and visual representations.
 Understanding that all numbers are made of smaller amounts - number composition e.g. 3 can also be 1+1+1 Exploring how to equally distribute amounts exploring odds and evens Counting on to solve a problem First there were 2 people on the bus.
 Then 2 more people got on the bus.
 Now there are 4 people on the bus.
-Solve the 4 people on the 5 people on the bus.
-Solve the 4 people on the 5 people on t Shape space and measures Compare size - length / height Children learn that objects can be compared and ordered according to size.
-Specific language such as tall, long and short are introduced Simple patterns - Children explore AB patterns in a range of contexts Shape - 2D shape recognition comparisons - geometry and spatial thinking prepositional language Comparing mass - heavy, light, balanced full and empty Shape - 2D and 3D shape comparisons using language '2D flat, 3D solid- mathematical names for 3D shapes Spatial reasoning - exploring and comparing 2D and 3D shapes Measures - comparing measures, time, length and height Quick Recall Orally counting 1-10 Matching numeral to amount (using fingers to show amounts) Orally count forwards and backwards 1-10 Subitising 1-5 Using 5 frames recognising amounts Recognition of numerals 1-10 Counting forwards and backwards Subitising 1-5 Number rhymes to identify 1 less and then 2 less e.g. 10 Green Bottles and 10 Fat Sausages Number bonds 1-5 Identifying 1 less without number rhymes Counting 1-20 Doubles facts 1,2,3,4,5 Subitising to 5 Number bonds to 5 Developing confidence with number bonds to 10 Counting orally beyond 20 Identifying 1 more than each number to 20 Identify 1less Doubles facts 1,2,3,4,5 Orally count to 100 with support to identify 10's amount Number bonds to 5 / 10 Doubles facts 1,2,3,4,5 Subitising 5-10
+Solve the are 4 people Shape space and measures Compare size - length / height Children learn that objects can be compared and ordered according to size.
+Specific language such as tall, long and short are introduced Simple patterns - Children explore AB patterns in a range of contexts Shape - 2D shape recognition comparisons - geometry and spatial thinking prepositional language Comparing mass - heavy, light, balanced full and empty Shape - 2D and 3D shape comparisons using language '2D flat, 3D solid- mathematical names for 3D shapes Spatial reasoning - exploring and comparing 2D and 3D shapes Measures - comparing measures, time, length and height Quick Recall Orally counting 1-10 Matching numeral to amount (using fingers to show amounts) Orally count forwards and backwards 1-10 Subitising 1-5 Using 5 frames recognising amounts Recognition of numerals 1-10 Counting forwards and backwards Subitising 1-5 Number rhymes to identify 1 less and then 2 less e.g. To Green Bottles and 10 Fat Sausages Number bonds 1-5 Identifying 1 less without number rhymes Counting 1-20 Doubles facts 1,2,3,4,5 Subitising to 5 Number bonds to 5 Developing confidence with number bonds to 10 Counting orally beyond 20 Identifying 1 more than each number to 20 Identify 1less Doubles facts 1,2,3,4,5 Orally count to 100 with support to identify 10's amount Number bonds to 5 / 10 Doubles facts 1,2,3,4,5 Subitising 5-10 selection of stories, non-fiction, rhymes and poems will foster their understanding of our culturally, socially, technologically and ecologically diverse world.
+As well as building important knowledge, this extends their familiarity with words that support understanding across domains.
+Enriching and widening children's vocabulary will support later reading comprehension